Particular/docs.particular.net/servicepulse/redirect.md

 This page displays the configured redirects that are currently in effect along with the following information:

  * **Source Queue**: the queue for which this redirect will be applied.
- * **Destination Queue**: the queue that will be new destination when retrying.
+ * **Destination Queue**: the queue that will be the new destination when retrying.
  * **Last modified**: a timestamp of the last modification.

-To create a redirect click `Create Redirect`.
+To create a redirect, click `Create Redirect`.
 A dialog will appear.

 ![Create Redirects Dialog](images/redirects-create.png 'width=500')